smarkesini/xpack/README.md

 Distributed heterogeneous iterative solver for tomography [0].
 Solvers are: iradon (non-iterative), preconditioned sirt (with BB-step [1], Ram-Lak-Hamming preconditioner), CGLS (using CG-squared [2]), TV (split bregman[3]), tvrings[4], tomopy-gridrec [5a] [5b], tomopy-astra [6a] using cgls [6b].

-**Known Issues** The code returns wrong results when the number of pixels is odd.
-TV does not use halos therefore the results near the border are slightly corrupted.
+**Possible enhancement (contribution welcome)**: half precision arithmetic, GPU streaming.
+Halos for TV regularization, other solvers, positivity constraints in SIRT-BB, TV and CG,   Fan beam geometry,

-**Possible improvements (contribution welcome)**: Halos for TV regularization, Positivity constraints in SIRT-BB, TV and CG,  GPU streaming,  half precision arithmetic.
-Fan beam geometry.
+**Known Issues** Don't use an odd number of pixels in the first dimension (orthogonal to the rotation axis); there is a bug whereby odd numbers give the wrong results.
+TV does not use halos therefore the results near the border of chunsk may be slightly corrupted.

 **Contributors:** S. Marchesini, SLAC; Anu Trivedi, Virginia Tech.; Pablo Enfedaque, LBNL